Control based AI governance and assurance for organisations that cannot afford to get it wrong.

 - Created a staged roadmap that matched delivery cadence

-AI safety training for security and data teams
+Trustworthy AI training for security and data teams

 Security teams and data scientists needed a common language for AI risk and safety so they could work together.